About the Job

 • Must be authorized to work in the United States

 • A genuine interest in the role of the financial markets in creating benefits for people and planet is a plus

-Email cover letter and resume to email@example.com.
+Email cover letter and resume to firstname.lastname@example.org.
 State “Executive Assistant – First and Last name” in the subject line of your email.
-Please indicate where you saw the job posting in your cover letter.
+Please indicate where you saw the job posting and your salary range requirements in your cover letter.
 Applications will be reviewed on a rolling basis, so we strongly encourage early applications.

 No phone calls please.
 Only qualified candidates will be contacted.
 The GIIN is an Equal Opportunity Employer.

 Global Impact Investing Network (GIIN)

 The Global Impact Investing Network (GIIN) is a not-for-profit organization dedicated to increasing the scale and effectiveness of impact investing around the world.

 Impact investing is one of the most important social innovations of our time, and interest in it is exploding.
 The GIIN, now nearly ten years old and backed by leading funders such as The Rockefeller Foundation, Ford Foundation, USAID, the UK Department for International Development, Prudential, and J.P.
 Morgan, has a growing membership network of over 250 members in 36 countries.
 The GIIN works to mobilize a global network of leading financial institutions and others to dramatically increase the amount of capital being deployed effectively to social and environmental issues around the world.
 To learn more about the work we do and impact investing, please visit www.thegiin.org